Pennsylvania Railroad 5550: First signs of progress

 Construction of PRR 5550 was officially started on May 31, 2014, with the completion of the locomotive's bronze keystone-shaped number plate, following a successful conclusion to the initial Kickstarter campaign launched by the Trust.
-The number plate was forged by traditional methods by a member of the T1 Trust, Chuck Blardone, at an Amish forge within Lancaster County, Pennsylvania.
+The number plate was cast by traditional methods by a member of the T1 Trust, Chuck Blardone, at an Amish foundry within Lancaster County, Pennsylvania.
 This was followed by the construction of the first driving link pin, in October 2014.
-On May 2, 2014, the T1 Trust began meetings and discussions with the Federal Railroad Administration to help ensure that PRR 5550 is constructed to FRA standards.
-The T1 Trust's application to the United States Internal Revenue Service (IRS) to operate as a federally approved tax-exempt 501(3)(c) charity was approved in July 2014.
-By March 2015, Steamtown National Historic Site, the Steam Railroading Institute and the Cuyahoga Valley Scenic Railroad expressed interest to the T1 Trust to have the locomotive run on their premises.
+On May 2, 2014, the T1 Trust began meetings and discussions with the Federal Railroad Administration (FRA) to help ensure that PRR 5550 is constructed to FRA standards.
+The T1 Trust's application to the Internal Revenue Service (IRS) to operate as a federally approved tax-exempt 501(3)(c) charity was approved in July 2014.
+By March 2015, Steamtown National Historic Site, the Steam Railroading Institute (SRI) and the Cuyahoga Valley Scenic Railroad (CVSR) expressed interest to the T1 Trust to have the locomotive run on their premises.
 A part sponsor named Gary Bensman constructed the headlight of PRR 5550 in May 2015 and donated it to the T1 Trust.
 As a sign of gratitude, Bensman's name was engraved into the headlight by the Trust.